lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 ## Key learning points

-- What's a hash ?
-When do you use them ?
+- What's a hash?
+When do you use them?
-- Can you figure out how you would have done to code your calories counter using arrays ? painfull, no ?
+- Can you figure out how you would have done to code your calories counter using arrays? painfull, no?